Orange Roughy

 Key Facts

-• Orange roughy live for well over 100 years and inhabit deep ocean waters.
+• Orange roughy live for up to 250years and inhabit deep ocean waters.
 The biology of this species (late to reproduce and exceptionally long lived) makes them particularly vulnerable to fishing, as they are unable to reproduce quickly enough to replenish their numbers.

 • Orange roughy is overfished in many areas of New Zealand, where targeted fishing is still occurring.
-In other areas where orange roughy are targeted, stock assessments do not exist or are outdated.
+In other areas where orange roughy are targeted, scientific stock assessments have had to be abandoned, meaning there is no longer reliable scientific information to support setting sustainable catches.

 • Orange roughy are caught using deep-sea bottom trawlers.
 This type of fishing gear damages deep-water habitat that supports slow growing communities (such as corals) that are extremely sensitive to disturbance and can take centuries to recover.